 Residents Maintain Autonomy

-In Brighton House Rehabilitation & Nursing Center, 15.15% Percentage of Patients
+In Brighton House Rehabilitation & Nursing Center, 16.3% of Patients

 Ability to Keep Residents Mobile

-In Brighton House Rehabilitation & Nursing Center, 17.66% Percentage of Residents
+In Brighton House Rehabilitation & Nursing Center, 17.81% of Residents

-This indicates the percent of residents who remained mobile levels over time.
-Preserving mobility is usually a good sign for residents' well-being.
+This tells you the percent of residents who were able to retain mobility over time.
+Retaining mobility is often a great sign for residents' health.

 Hospitalizations